 |Co-produced by ProCE, the National Association of Specialty Pharmacy (NASP), and AllianceRx Walgreens Prime.|

 Pharmacists in a variety of practice settings play vital roles in the multidisciplinary care team for the lung cancer patient.
 Throughout the lifecycle of disease management, lung cancer patients will likely be treated in both in-patient and outpatient environments and require deliberate care coordination.
 Clinical pharmacists, who may specialize broadly in oncology or practice in lung cancer specifically, must have an in-depth understanding of the unique multiple factors that lead to treatment decisions.
 Other pharmacist practice areas, such as specialty community pharmacy, are exponentially evolving as oral oncology agents increase.
 Advances in the utilization of biomarkers and subsequent targeted therapies have exploded, and thorough evaluation of patients is critical to correctly diagnose and treat lung cancer.
 As integral members of the healthcare team, pharmacists involved in oncology require a working knowledge or mastery of treatment options, including appropriateness of therapy, staging consideration, treatment failure, and associated adverse effects.

 The target audience for this activity includes pharmacists.
 At the completion of this activity, the participant will be better able to:

 Release Date: February 25, 2020

-It is the policy of ProCE, Inc. to ensure balance, independence, objectivity and
+It is the policy of ProCE, LLC to ensure balance, independence, objectivity

 to participants any significant financial interest or affiliation with companies that